lambda2/moon_raker/README.rst

 routes_formatter
   An object providing the translation from the Rails routes to the format usable in the documentation when using the `api!` keyword.
-By default, the ``Apipie::RoutesFormatter`` is used.
+By default, the ``MoonRaker::RoutesFormatter`` is used.

 markup
   You can choose markup language for descriptions of your application, resources and methods.
-RDoc is the default but you can choose from Apipie::Markup::Markdown.new or Apipie::Markup::Textile.new.
+RDoc is the default but you can choose from MoonRaker::Markup::Markdown.new or MoonRaker::Markup::Textile.new.
   In order to use Markdown you need Maruku gem and for Textile you need RedCloth.
 Add those to your gemfile and run bundle if you want to use them.
 You can also add any other markup language processor.

 layout
-  Name of a layout template to use instead of Apipie's layout.
-You can use Apipie.include_stylesheets and Apipie.include_javascripts helpers to include Apipie's stylesheets and javascripts.
+  Name of a layout template to use instead of MoonRaker's layout.
+You can use MoonRaker.include_stylesheets and MoonRaker.include_javascripts helpers to include MoonRaker's stylesheets and javascripts.

 ignored
   An array of controller names (strings) (might include actions as well)